marianamtzcont/Business-Analytics-Hypothetical-Case-Study/README.md

 ---------------

-By considering the state of the business, first, we will study the startup's profitability, net income, and other aspects for the following 12 months.
+By considering the state of the business, first, this analysis aims to study the startup's profitability, net income, and other aspects for the following 12 months.
 After analyzing the Contigo products, we will analyze a strategy for Contigo A customers to render this customer segment profitable.

 *The data and the case study were taken from a test to apply for a position in the Business Analytics team in a company.
 Some information was modified.*